nginx/unit-docs/source/installation.rst

 - RHEL |_| 6, 7, 8
 - Ubuntu |_| 16.04, 18.04, 18.10, 19.04, 19.10, 20.04, 20.10

-These include core Unit executables, developer files, and support packages for individual languages.
+The packages we provide include core executables, developer files, and support for individual languages.

 We also maintain an official Homebrew `tap
 <https://github.com/nginx/homebrew-unit>`_ for macOS users.